 SABER-Teachers collected policy data for Nigeria's Anambra, Bauchi, and Ekiti states.
 Table 1 presents the extent to which each education system has progressed in the eight SABER-Teachers policy goals.
 Our analysis indicates that each teacher policy system has relative strengths and weaknesses.
-However, across the three systems, we observed some general patterns, which are the focus of this report.
+However, across the three systems, we observed some general patterns, which we highlight in this section.